 This model was one of the most solid on the counter, refusing to slide when the door was opened and closed or the interface used.

 The defrosting capabilities of a microwave are usually used much less frequently than heating the food in the microwave alone.
 Consequently, this metric was worth less, only making up 20% of the overall score.
 The Panasonic NN-SD745S did about average, earning a 5 out of 10.
-You can see how this compared to the rest of the pack in the chart below.

 This metric consisted of three different tests.
 We tasked each microwave with defrosting a 1 lb roll of ground turkey, a frozen muffin, and compared the different defrosting options available on each machine.